Yoga Props

 Straps

-Canvas straps with d-style buckle, generally 6 or 8 feet long.
-Belts make a great substitute
+Canvas straps with d-style buckle, generally 6 or 8 feet long, but belts and towels make a great substitute.

 Blankets

 Nothing special here, a throw blanket off your couch will work as will most other rectangular blankets that are about twin bed size.
-Will often be folding blankets for support in different ways for various restorative postures so want to use on that is a manageable size
+For restorative classes you will fold the blanket into various shapes, depending on the pose.

 Eye pillows